Patient Information Leaflet

 In post-marketing experience, severe skin reactions (Stevens-Johnson syndrome and toxic epidermal necrolysis) have been reported in association with the use of deflazacort.

-These severe skin reactions often involve ulcers in the mouth, throat, nose, genitals, and conjunctivitis (red and swollen eyes).
+These skin reactions often involve ulcers in the mouth, throat, nose, genitals, and conjunctivitis (red and swollen eyes).

 Use in athletes

-Other medications and Zamene
+Other medicines and Zamene

-Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication.
+Tell your doctor or pharmacist if you are taking, have recently taken, or might take any other medicine.

 Pregnancy, breastfeeding, and fertility

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-Driving and operating machinery
+Driving and using machines

 Zamene contains sorbitol, benzyl alcohol, and sodium

-Do not administer this medication to your newborn (up to 4 weeks of age) unless your doctor recommends it.
+Do not administer this medicine to your newborn (up to 4 weeks of age) unless your doctor has recommended it.

 Instructions for correct administration: